-2014 Harold K. Schneider Student Paper Prize in Economic Anthropology
+The 2015 Harold K. Schneider Student Prize in Economic Anthropology

 Please submit electronic submissions only.
 The electronic submission must be sent in Microsoft Word format.
 Use your last name as the document name (example: “mauss.doc”).
 Please do not include your name anywhere within the text of the document, but provide all contact addresses (mail and E-mail) on the title page.
 If the paper includes multiple .gif or .jpg images, please include them within the text as well in a separate document labeled with your name (example: “mauss_images.doc”).

-All student submissions must be accompanied by a supporting note from a faculty sponsor, which may be submitted via e-mail.
+All student submissions must be accompanied by a supporting note from a faculty sponsor, which should be submitted via e-mail.
 Please indicate whether you are applying in the undergraduate or graduate category.